Squeezed light: Preparation

 where $2\gamma$ is the cavity linewidth, $\eta$ is the overall quantum efficiency, $P$ is the pump power and $P_{th}$ is the threshold power, i.e. the pump power at which the nonlinear process in the cavity leads to macroscopic optical oscillations.
 By analyzing this result, we see that the squeezing occurs at sideband frequencies $\nu$ less than or on the order of the cavity linewidth.
 This is not surprising: the enhancement effect of the cavity is only present within its resonance.

 The squeezing is strongest at the threshold point, when the amplification in a single pass through the nonlinear crystal is equal to the loss occurring in a roundtrip of the signal through the cavity, including that at the output coupling mirror.
-The gain equals $e^{2r}\approx 1+2r$ for $r\ll1$.
-In the numerical example studied above, $r=1.1\times 10^{-2}$, so we can afford a full roundtrip loss on a scale of $T=0.02$.
-Assuming that the loss on all optical elements except the output coupling mirror add up to $0.005$, we should pick a mirror with a reflectivity of $\sim 0.015$.
-This implies $\eta=0.015/(0.015+0.005)=0.75$, which means that at the threshold, for $\nu\ll\gamma$, we will see a variance of $V^-\approx 1/2-\eta/2$, or about 6 dB.
+The intensity gain factor equals $e^{2r}\approx 1+2r$ for $r\ll1$.
+In the numerical example studied above, $2r=0.022$, so in order to be at the threshold, the cavity must have the same roundtrip loss.
+This loss occurs due to the transmission through the output coupling mirror as well as spurious losses on all other optical elements inside the cavity.
+Assuming, for example, that the mirror has a transmissivity of $0.017$, and the spurious losses add up to $0.005$, we find for the quantum efficiency $\eta=0.015/(0.017+0.005)=0.77$, which means that at the threshold, for $\nu\ll\gamma$, we will see a variance of $V^-\approx 1/2-\eta/2$, or about 6 dB.

 Let us now estimate the bandwidth within which the squeezing is generated.
 This bandwidth is the same as the cavity linewidth $\gamma$, which, in turn, is the ratio of the cavity's free spectral range and finesse.
 Assuming that the cavity is of a bow-tie configuration (Fig.~\ref{bowtieFig}) with a full length of $L_c=30$ cm, its free spectral range is $c/L=1$ GHz.
 The finesse is $\pi/T\approx 160$, so $\gamma\approx 6 MHz$.